10 Steps to Becoming a PMP®

 Step 4: Sign up for the PMP Exam.

-Roughly 75 percent of the questions on the PMP® Exam come from the PMBOK® Guide.
-You must know it inside and out, and the only way to know it is to read it at least twice.
+The PMBOK® Guide is the primary reference used on the PMP Exam.
+Most trainers estimate that the correct answer for roughly 75 percent of the questions on the PMP Exam can be found in the PMBOK® Guide.
+Therefore you must know it inside and out, and the only way to know it is to study it at least twice.

-Step 6: Listen to a PMP Audio Workshop or Read a PMP Preparation Book.
+Step 6: Get a PMP Self-Study Course and Read a PMP Preparation Book.

 For more tips about the essential PMP exam study materials you'll need, watch this short video: